Teacher Services Cloud - Disaster recovery

 - run the deploy workflow using your branch

-Note that the deploy workflow my fail on steps after the postgres server creation e.g. smoke tests or database migrations.
+Note: The deploy workflow may fail on steps after the postgres server creation e.g. smoke tests or database migrations.
 This is expected due to the enabling of maintenance page.
 You can confirm the server is available via a healthcheck url that checks the database status (if your service has one), or via the azure portal.
 The healthcheck url will need to use the temp route.

 Restore the data from previous backup in Azure storage